dgreen/dgreenold-github-io/source/_posts/2021-07-13-update-to-using-maven-to-build-executable-jar-files.md

 This is an update to an [earlier post](/blog/2019/09/15/onward-to-maven/).

-At the time of writing, [*Apache NetBeans*][apacheNetBeans] is at version 12.4 and there are severl suppliers of JDKs.
-The latest LTS version is JDK 11 and the latest MTS is JDK15.
+At the time of writing, [*Apache NetBeans*][apacheNetBeans] is at version 12.4 and there are several suppliers of JDKs.
+The latest LTS (Long Term Support) version is JDK 11 and the latest MTS (Medium Term Support) is JDK15.

 [Apache Maven][] remains the preferred build automation from for new projects.